 Additional Duties (5%)

 - Resident Assistants are expected to model ethical behavior for all residence hall policies and procedures.
-Failure to demonstrate ethical behavior may result in personnel action up to and including dismissal
+Failure to demonstrate ethical behavior may result in personnel action up to and including release from employment

 - Maintain positive working relationships with other hall staff, as well as staff of the Dean of Students Office and partners at Residential & Student Services Programs